w3c/testtwf-website/docs/test-format-guidelines.md

 <a name="acceptable-test-formats">
 ## Acceptable Test Formats

-The preferred submission format for CSSWG tests is either XHTML or HTML5, in UTF-8.
+The preferred submission format for tests is either XHTML or HTML5, in UTF-8.
 HTML < 5 is also acceptable, but it will be processed by an HTML5 compatible parser.
 SVG is also acceptable where necessary.